 The 6 best grass types for Augusta are warm season grasses.
 A beautiful lawn can make any home look luxurious and inviting.
 You don’t have to be a master gardener to achieve this!
 With the right grasses, you can create your oasis quickly.

-In this article, we break down the climate and soil conditions of Augusta, plus provide recommendations for the best warm- and cool-season grasses that will keep your lawn looking great all year round.
+In this article, we break down the climate and soil conditions, plus provide recommendations for the best warm- and cool-season grasses that will keep your lawn looking great all year round.

 So grab your gardening gloves – it’s time to get growing!

-Understanding the climate and soil conditions is the key to having a lush, green lawn in Augusta.
+Understanding the climate and soil conditions is the key to having a lush, green lawn.

 Warm-season grasses are essential for maximum summer growth, as they can tolerate heat and drought better than cool-season grasses.